MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 ---

-## Navigate within your app
+## Deep link to browse within your app

-It's possible to navigate within an app using TeamsJS.
-The following code demonstrates how to navigate to a specific entity within your Teams app.
+You can configure deep links in your app through TeamsJS library to allow the app users browse to different pages within your app.
+The following code demonstrates how to navigate to a specific entity within your Teams app:

 # [TeamsJS v2](#tab/teamsjs-v2)